Force over Distance: Chapter 41

 //I don’t know what that means.//

-Riley smiled. //In the universes where you make it to Destiny, you’re dead.
+Riley smiled. //In universes where you make it to Destiny, you’re dead.
 You’re in stasis.
 You’re missing.
 You’re in enemy hands.
 You’re locked in the brig.
 You’re living on an array of alien worlds with an array of different people.
 You’ve become terribly kind.
 You’ve become profoundly cruel.
 You’re lost to alcohol.
 To trauma.
 You’re despised by your crew.
 You’re found.
 You’re adored.
 You’re absent.
 You’re central.
 Even now, even here—in this slender line of salt on the beach of a cosmic sea—even here, you’re in array.
 If I were less experienced, you’d chance-blind me in this moment alone.//

 Riley ignored his question. //Can you explain the depth and variety of your own array?//